CedricTan/UniversityNotes/README.md

 ## BSc Politics and Economics @ The London School of Economics and Political Science

 ### 1st Year Modules Available
 * GV100 - Introduction to Political Theory - Essay Plans and Revision Notes on specific thinkers.
-Thinkers:
   - Plato
   - Machiavelli
   - Hobbes
   - Mill
   - Marx with Nkrumah
 * GV101 - Introduction to Political Science - Revision Notes on specific topics from Lent Term.
-Included are:
   - Short Answer Question Revision Notes
   - How Govt.
 Works
   - Presidentialism